Rosemary E. Jeffries, RSM, Ph.D., '72, President of Georgian Court University

 President Jeffries spearheaded the largest fund-raising effort in the university's history, the Campaign for Georgian Court, which raised $17.2 in 2008 and exceeded its original goal of $15 million.
 This campaign helped to guarantee GCU's ability to offer a high-quality, Catholic education to students at the time and into the future.

 The university has seen dramatic changes since President Jeffries took the helm, most recently the transition to full coeducation.
-While the university served men in evening and graduate courses for decades, it was only in 2012 and 2013 that GCU began to fully accommodated men in all classes, campus life and its NCAA Division II sports program.
+While the university served men in evening and graduate courses for decades, it was only in 2012 and 2013 that GCU began to fully accommodate men in all classes, campus life, and its NCAA Division II sports program.

-Over the years, President Jeffries has also overseen a range of educational and community partnerships, including the former GCU at Woodbridge, GCU at Cumberland County College, and President Jeffries has instituted or strengthened special agreements with Brookdale Community College, Burlington County College, Ocean County College, Union County College, Middlesex County College, University of the Sciences in Philadelphia, the former UMDNJ (now a part of Rutgers).
+Over the years, President Jeffries has also overseen a range of educational and community partnerships, including the Georgian Court-Meridian Health School of Nursing and the GCU-Brookdale Community College Guaranteed Admissions Initiative, and President Jeffries has instituted or strengthened special agreements with Burlington County College, Ocean County College, Union County College, Middlesex County College, University of the Sciences in Philadelphia, the former UMDNJ (now a part of Rutgers).

-She also has strengthened the global character of Georgian Court University, bringing international students to New Jersey and establishing partnerships between GCU and universities in the Philippines, Honduras, Japan, and China.
-Since 2012, she has led expansion of GCU's international programming with Villanova University and John Cabot University in Rome, and through the university's Global Transformation Initiative, announced in 2013.
+She also strengthened GCU's global character, bringing international students to New Jersey and establishing partnerships between GCU and universities in Italy, Tanzenia, Scotland, and other countries.
+She led expansion of GCU's international programming through the university's Global Transformation Initiative.

 President Jeffries, a native of Ocean City, New Jersey, holds a Ph.D. in Sociology from Fordham University, an M.A. in Religious Studies from Princeton Theological Seminary, an M.A. in Public Communications from Fordham, and a B.A. in Art Education from Georgian Court College.